Decision making and interventions with adults in legal framework (6SO016)

 • Decision makers

-• Sections 5 and 6 acts
+• Sections 5 and 6 act

 Themes of risk management and values will be integrated within the sessions.

-There will also be a strong focus on meeting requirements of the Human Rights Act (1998) and the developing concept of a deprivation of liberty.
+There will also be a strong focus on meeting the requirements of the Human Rights Act (1998) and the developing concept of a deprivation of liberty.

 There will be the opportunity to learn about different models of mental health and mental capacity.